11-year-old boy says he thought he would die after Mississippi police officer shot him

 The shooting happened May 20 in Indianola, a town of about 9,300 residents in the rural Mississippi Delta, about 95 miles (153 kilometers) northwest of Jackson.

+Aderrien’s mother, Nakala Murry, filed a federal lawsuit Tuesday against Indianola, the police chief and the officer accused of shooting her son.
+The lawsuit, which seeks at least $5 million, says Indianola failed to properly train the officer and the officer used excessive force.

-Aderrien’s mother, Nakala Murry, asked her son to call police about 4 a.m. when the father of one of her other children showed up at her home, Murry family attorney Carlos Moore told The Associated Press last week.
+Nakala Murry asked her son to call police about 4 a.m. when the father of one of her other children showed up at her home, Murry family attorney Carlos Moore told The Associated Press last week.
 Moore said the man was irate and Nakala Murry felt threatened.

 Moore said two officers went to the home and one kicked the front door before Nakala Murry opened it.
 She told them the man causing a disturbance had left the home but three children were inside, Moore said.